List of George Floyd protests in the United States: New York

 Demonstrations were held in dozens of cities and towns throughout New York beginning on May 28.
-In New York City, while most events were peaceful, some where marred by violent clashes with police and looting.
+In New York City, while most events were peaceful, some were marred by violent clashes with police and looting.
 As a result, and amid the COVID-19 pandemic, the city was put under a curfew starting on June 1.
 The curfew was moved from up 11:00 pm to 8:00 pm the following day.
 Fewer arrests were made since the curfew was implemented, apart from forceful policing of even peaceful protests after 8:00.
 There were several high-profile incidents throughout the protests, including a police vehicle driving through a group of protesters, several instances of excessive force, and widespread looting in the SoHo neighborhood of Manhattan.
 Several police and protesters were injured, several police were suspended, and thousands of protesters were arrested, mostly on minor charges.
 District attorneys for Manhattan, Brooklyn, and the Bronx announced plans to decline prosecuting certain low-level offenses.

 Smaller protests took place outside New York City.
 In Buffalo, video footage circulated on the Internet of police shoving an elderly man which caused him to fall to the ground and walk away as he bled from the head.
 This led to two officer suspensions.
 On June 6, there was a large number of protests across the North Country, along with dozens of other cities across the country, attracting thousands of local protesters, with all the protests remaining peaceful.
 At the June 6th protests, the participants all took a knee for nine minutes, in silence, in respect for George Floyd.
 The period of time was equivalent to about the same amount of time that Derek Chauvin had his knee in Floyd's neck.